uio-bmi/immuneML/docs/source/galaxy/galaxy_dataset.rst

 In order to use a dataset for training ML classifiers, the metadata, which contains prediction :code:`labels`, needs to be available.
 For repertoire datasets, the metadata is supplied through a metadata file.
-The metadata file is a .csv file which contains one repertoire (filename) per row, and the metadata labels for that repertoire.
-For more details on structuring the metadata file, see
+The metadata file is a .csv file which contains one repertoire (filename) per row, and the metadata labels for that repertoire. (see: :ref:`What should the metadata file look like?`).
-:ref:`What should the metadata file look like?`.
 Note that only the repertoire files that are present in the metadata file will be imported.

 For sequence and receptor datasets the metadata should be available in the columns of the sequence data files.
 For example, VDJdb files contain columns named 'Epitope', 'Epitope gene' and 'Epitope species'.
 These columns can be specified to serve as metadata columns.